| Romans 9:18-21 states: "Therefore hath he mercy

 matchless worth of His Son proclaimed, even though not one

 sinner ever believed and was saved thereby."
-21
+21 Another question raised is: "Doesn't the doctrine of

 election tend to deter missionary activity and zeal?"
 If